PDS-Lab/MatrixKV/README.md

 ```

 ## 3 Implement
-We implement MatrixKV based on the Rocksdb v5.18.3 version code.
-If you want to view the rocksdb code:
+MatrixKV is implemented based on RocksDB Version v5.18.3.
+If you want to have RocksDB under the same version, do:
 ```
 > git checkout 641fae60f63619ed5d0c9d9e4c4ea5a0ffa3e253
 ```
-If you want to see what parts of the code have been modified:
+To check the difference between RocksDB and MatrixKV, please do:
 ```
 > git reset --mixed 641fae60f63619ed5d0c9d9e4c4ea5a0ffa3e253
 ```
-It is recommended to use vscode to view.

 ## 4 Acknowledgement
-Thanks to Intel and PingCAP for their help and support!
+We appreciate PingCap and Intel for the hardware support and maintenance.

 ## 5 Contributors
 - Ph.D supervisor: Jiguang Wan  (jgwan@hust.edu.cn)
 - Ting Yao (tingyao@hust.edu.cn)